willarmy20/hacktonBlackJackGame/README.md

 <img width="750" alt="game play" src="/images/blackjack.png">
 </p>

 Welcome to Blackjack!
 This is a game where the player attempts to beat the dealer by getting a count as close to 21 as possible, without going over 21.
 An ace is worth 1 or 11.
 Face cards are 10 and any other card is its value.
+When you hit the deal button you as the player will get two cards and the dealer also.
+If your score is blow 21 and you think you can get more cards without going over press the Hit button.
+You will receive one more card.
+If you are happy with your card then hit stands.
+The dealer will go and you either win or lose.
+Good Luck!

 <p align="center"> Languages Used and Technology 💻</p><hr>